Maple Wood | Uses, Color, Advantages, and Disadvantages

 Bigleaf Maple (Acer macrophyllum)

 Bigleaf maple is one of the famous maple species.
 It is moderately durable and strong.
-Bigleaf maple is widely used for wood-carving.
+Bigleaf maple is widely used for wood carving.

 It is also known as Oregon maple.
 The bigleaf maple gets its name from the large leaves, 6 to 12 inches (15-30 cm) in size.
+The color of the heartwood is dark reddish brown, and the sapwood is nearly white, to a reddish or golden hue.

 Black Maple is a small-sized tree.
 The tree height can be up to 50–65 ft (15–20 m) tall and 2–3 ft (.6–1.0 m) trunk diameter.
 Bigleaf Maple is native to the Coastal regions of Pacific North America.